tytydraco/yessleep/out/The_Birdhouse_Tree_Part_One.md

 “Thank you Nettie.”

 I suddenly realized how dark it had become and silently contested with my sprained ankle.
-I silently thanked god that the sun hadn’t fully made its way below the horizon.
+I silently thanked god that the sun hadn’t fully made it’s way below the horizon.
 Any prying questions that met me when I arrived back home would not be welcome.

 “I have to go now, but I should be back sometime soon.”

 Talula’s face fell but she still tried to keep her lips upturned somewhat.

 “Okay,” she stammered.
-I nodded and then began to lower myself down the tree, gingerly retracing my tenuous steps down the arbors.
+I nodded and then began to lower myself down the tree, gingerly retracing my tenuous steps down the tree.

 I reached the soft green grass after far too long and began to limp my way home.
 I only turned back once.
 Once, to see the tree glow in the night.
 It looked like a cluster of stars.
 A grim constellation isolating me in the sea of the world.
 Leading me to a home that wasn’t mine.
 A vessel that wasn’t human.
 Not anymore.
 But I turned away for now, witnessing the tattered flag flow in the night wind out of the corner of my eyes.
 In the dark of the trees I could see the light on the back porch flicker.
 It was only then, in the cold, dark evening, among the arbors, that I began to cry.
 I retched, but all that came up was bile, and I didn’t stop shaking until I left the tree line.